-4.2.1 The comfort zone of students
+3.2.1 The comfort zone of students

-In the survey, we asked a series of questions about how conformtable students felt when there are together with LGBT students in different situations.
-In order to analyse the results, a global sum considering the answers of the students to each situation was calculated, and the students were divided in three groups between those who feel comfortable with lesbian and gay schoolmates and those who do not (Figure 43).
+In order to analyse the results, a global sum considering the answers of the students to each situation was calculated, and the students were divided in three groups between those who feel comfortable with lesbian and gay schoolmates and those who do not (Figure 23).
+Fout!
+Verwijzingsbron niet gevonden.presents the answers of the students to each specific statement.

-Figure 43: Generalized comfort in behaviour of students towards lesbian or gay schoolmates
+Figure 23: Generalized comfort in behaviour of students towards lesbian or gay schoolmates

-This graph shows clearly how the degree of comfort is almost exactly divided in three thirds.
+Figure 23 shows clearly how the degree of comfort is almost exactly divided in three thirds.